-The sun is shining, thoughts of that horrid polar vortex are slowly melting away, and everyone is trying to soak up as much time outside as possible.
+The sun is shining, thoughts of that horrid winter are slowly melting away, and everyone is trying to soak up as much time outside as possible.
 If you’re like me, a mother of a high school senior, then this season is full of joy, nerves, and a busy schedule.
 From the middle of May through the end of June, our weekends are jam packed with multiple graduation parties in addition to the chaos of trying to plan our own for our son, Ryan.
 As Director of First Impressions here at OHi, I’ve had quite the amount of experience planning and attending events.
 The trick to pulling off any event with ease is spending ample time beforehand creatively and strategically planning for the big day.
 After countless hours on Pinterest, an extensive Amazon wish list, and my fair share of previous party planning fails, I am so excited to share my favorite ideas with you for the perfect graduation party!

 The best place, and in my opinion, the only place to start is with the graduate.
 This is a day to celebrate one of their biggest accomplishments!
 If they’re anything like my son, they diligently balanced school work, extra curriculars, and other commitments.
 They deserve a great space where they can gather with their friends and family to celebrate past accomplishments and send them off to achieve future successes.
 Incorporate their favorite colors or most wished-for treat to ensure the party reflects the graduate's tastes and likings.
 Furthermore, don't over-plan and have the party turn into such an enormous production that it prevents them (and you) from enjoying the day.